ngiann/GaussianVariationalInference.jl/docs/src/technicaldescription.md

-## Monitoring ELBO on an independent test set of samples
+## Monitoring ELBO on independent test set

 A practical answer to diagnosing whether a sufficiently high number of samples ``S`` has been chosen,is the following: at the beginning of the algorithm we draw a second independent set of samples ``Z^\prime =\{ z_1^\prime, z_2^\prime, \dots, z_S^\prime\}`` where ``S^\prime`` is preferably a number larger than ``S``.